- Do you send out free samples of cotton?

 - Are the fabrics colourfast?

-- How do you recommend I wash block-printed cotton fabric?
+- How do you recommend I wash block-printed/naturally-dyed cotton fabric?

-If you haven’t colour fastened/fixed your block-printed cotton (see above), then make sure you wash it separately as the dye might well run.
-You can machine wash the cotton at 30℃ with a mild detergent.
+To be on the safe side we recommend you wash it separately as the dye might run.
+We recommend you machine wash the fabric cold with a mild detergent (we recommend Ecover Delicate Detergent).
 Important; do not dry it in direct sunlight.
 You can iron it, no problem.

 - I have a fabric shop and would be interested in stocking some of your textiles.
 Do you sell wholesale?